 In addition to the nutritional value, babies who have been breastfed are less likely to become obese or overweight in the future.
 The act of breastfeeding also improves babies' digestion and minimizes colic, in addition to stimulating and strengthening the dental arch.

-Studies reveal that exclusive breastfeeding up to 6 months of the baby is related to increasing their intelligence and preventing various diseases, including leukemia, in addition to preventing allergies, anemia, and respiratory infections, such as asthma, in addition to reducing the rates of the child develops type II diabetes.
+Studies reveal that exclusive breastfeeding for up to 6 months of the baby is related to increasing their intelligence and preventing various diseases, including leukemia, in addition to preventing allergies, anemia, and respiratory infections, such as asthma, in addition to reducing the rates of the child develops type II diabetes.
 Breastfeeding also prevents contagious diseases such as diarrhea and decreases your chances of developing Crohn's disease and lymphoma.

 Mothers also end up benefiting from the act of breastfeeding, especially concerning the postpartum period: in addition to reducing bleeding, it accelerates weight loss and helps the uterus regain its normal size, thus reducing the risk of hemorrhage and anemia, not to mention reducing postpartum depression.

 In the long run, breastfeeding also has other benefits.
-Breastfeeding reduces the incidence of breast, ovarian and endometrial cancers, prevents osteoporosis, and protects against cardiovascular diseases, such as heart attacks.
+Breastfeeding reduces the incidence of breast, ovarian, and endometrial cancers, prevents osteoporosis, and protects against cardiovascular diseases, such as heart attacks.

 From all the benefits mentioned above, we cannot fail to comment on the fact that breastfeeding provides greater contact between mother and baby, further strengthening maternal bonds.